 With your increased ability to love yourself and others, you can attract and achieve all the things in life that you’ve longed for while enjoying greater peace and happiness as your love overflows.

 True love, the unconditional love that never ends imbues you with the ability to be bulletproof as you make your way through this life.
-You will find things that used to get to you, no longer have power over you because you are empowered with an unlimited supply of invincible unconditional love.
+You will find things that used to get to you, no longer have power over you because you are empowered with an unlimited supply of invincible unconditional love that loves no matter what.

 Your love is not limited by time and space; you can share your love anytime, anywhere, in person, over the phone, via email or even from a private, meditative state.
 Your love is an energetic force that emanates within and can be transferred to others.